 - Contemporary Jazz

 Contemporary Jazz is a dance genre based on the movements found in both Contemporary Dances and Jazz dances, utilizing big movements, controlled gestures and timing, and a very strong sense of musicality.
 You’ll often see this genre in popular shows including So You Think You Can Dance (SYTYCD), and utilizing popular songs from various genres.
 This class is a great foundation for young new dancers and by following the Commonwealth Society of Teachers of Dancing (CSTD) syllabus for Contemporary and Jazz, these classes will prepare you for the certification process and allow you to have the necessary skill to dance freely!

-- Kids Jazz: Introducing body control and basic sharp movements and shapes to 6-8 year olds, in line with the CSTD exam syllabus.
+- Kids Jazz with Ms. Eva: Introducing body control and basic sharp movements and shapes to 6-8 year olds, in line with the CSTD exam syllabus.
 Wednesdays, 16:30 – 17:30

 Based on the wildly popular music genre, Gigi Art of Dance’s K-Pop classes aim to not only provide a complete dance cover of the hit songs, but also improve the performance quality and technical execution.
 Students are trained not only to do the movements perfectly, but also how to have the star quality necessary to embody the artists, which includes lip syncing, individuality, and stage presence.
 Students are also encouraged to grow further by planning their own cover videos, joining competitions under the mentorship of the teacher, and undergo rigorous training to become the best cover group.

 - Kids K-Pop (Aged 7-12) for a friendlier and cleaner choreography and environment in teaching.
 Fridays, 17:00-18:00